 Kanban tools are highly visual and have the advantage of keeping things relatively simple compared to more in-depth project management tools.
 Kanban apps are designed to let users easily drag and drop items from one list to another to shepherd them through the process.
 Trello, for example, lets teams easily create boards for different projects or teams, design lists that make sense for their individual processes, and move cards through these workflows without any friction.

-Trello in particular is also great because it’s easy to assign team members to different cards, tag team members in comments and mentions, tag and filter cards, add dates, and more, all while keeping things remarkably simple.
-ProductPlan’s Trello integration lets teams import Trello cards directly into their ProductPlan Parking Lot.
+Trello, in particular, is also great because it’s easy to assign team members to different cards, tag team members in comments and mentions, tag and filter cards, add dates, and more, all while keeping things remarkably simple.
+ProductPlan’s Trello integration lets teams import Trello cards directly into their ProductPlan Table View.
 Users can also synchronize percent complete to quickly check on an item’s status without switching apps.

 So how can product managers leverage the Kanban project management system?
 Kanban helps you structure your work around discrete tasks that need to be completed before you move on to other tasks.
 Rather than use strict timelines and due dates, things just move in a simple, this, then this, then this, order.
 For most product managers, this high-level approach is likely to make more sense and come more naturally than an in-depth project management tool.

-For product managers looking for a lean project management system for any number of uses, Kanban apps like Trello are a great fit.
+Kanban apps are a great fit for product managers looking for a lean project management system.
 Here are three ways product managers can leverage Kanban:

 One easy way product managers can use Kanban is to create a board dedicated to feature requests.
 Often, product managers receive feedback from customers from a number of disparate channels.
 Maybe they get an email from a customer with a suggestion.
 Maybe something comes in through a support channel.
 Maybe someone live-chats a sales rep with an idea or challenge.
 A Kanban board dedicated to feature requests like these makes it easy to quickly add the idea to your inbox.

 You can structure your board to handle whatever kind of governance framework makes sense for you and your team.
-Maybe you have a totally unprioritized Inbox list that exists solely to take in new ideas.
-From there, suitable requests can be moved to a prioritized or approved To Do list, and on to In Process, and Complete, etc.
+Maybe you have an unprioritized Inbox list that exists solely to take in new ideas.
+From there, suitable requests can be moved to a prioritized or approved To-Do list, and on to In Process, and Complete, etc.

-Having such an easy way to jot down and organize ideas means it’s more likely all your feature requests will be logged somewhere without falling through the cracks of email, note apps, etc. Some Kanban apps, like Trello, make it easy to tag your cards, so it’s easy to think up a system of tags for requests: think a UI tag, a backend tag, an integration tag, etc. You can even add new items and edit existing ones from the mobile app.
+Having such an easy way to jot down and organize ideas means it’s less likely all your feature requests will fall through the cracks of email, note apps, etc. Some Kanban apps, like Trello, make it easy to tag your cards.
+So it’s easy to think up a system of tags for requests: think a UI tag, a backend tag, an integration tag, etc. You can even add new items and edit existing ones from the mobile app.